boazbk/tcs/lec_07_other_models.md

 These devices might potentially make some computations more _efficient_, but they do not change the difference between what is finitely computable and what is not.^[The _extended_ Church Turing thesis, which we'll discuss later in this course, is that NAND++ programs even capture the limit of what can be _efficiently_ computable.
 Just like the PECTT, quantum computing presents the main challenge to this thesis.]

-## Turing completeness as a bug

-We have seen that seemingly simple formalisms can turn out to be Turing complete.
-The [following webpage](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) lists several examples of formalisms that "accidentally" turned out to Turing complete, including supposedly limited languages such as the C preprocessor, CCS, SQL, sendmail configuration, as well as games such as Minecraft, Super Mario, and  the card game "Magic: The gathering".
-This is not always a good thing, as it means that such formalisms can give rise to arbitrarily complex behavior.
-For example, the postscript format (a precursor of PDF) is a Turing-complete programming language meant to describe documents for printing.
-The expressive power of postscript can allow for short description of very complex images.
-But it also gives rise to some nasty surprises, such as the attacks described in  [this page](http://hacking-printers.net/wiki/index.php/PostScript) ranging from using infinite loops as a denial of service attack, to accessing the printer's file system.

-An interesting recent example of the pitfalls of Turing-completeness arose in the context of the cryptocurrency [Ethereum](https://www.ethereum.org/).
-The distinguishing feature of this currency is the ability to design "smart contract" using an expressive (and in particular Turing-complete) language.
-Whereas in our "human operated" economy, Alice and Bob might pool their funds together sign a contract to create a joint venture and agree that if condition X happens then they will invest in Charlie's company, Ethereum allows Alice and Bob to create a joint venture where Alice and Bob pool their funds together into an account that will be governed by some program $P$ that would decide under what conditions it disburses funds from it.
-For example, one could imagine some code that interacts between Alice, Bob, and some program running on Bob's car that would allow Alice to rent out Bob's car without any human intervention or overhead.

-Specifically Ethereum uses the Turing-complete programming  [solidity](https://solidity.readthedocs.io/en/develop/index.html) which has a syntax similar to Javascript.
-The flagship of Ethereum was an experiment known as  The "Decentralized Autonomous Organization" or [The DAO](https://en.wikipedia.org/wiki/The_DAO_(organization)).
-The idea was to create a smart contract that would create an autonomously run decentralized venture capital fund, without human managers, were shareholders could decide on investment opportunities.
-The DAO was  the biggest crowdfunding success in history and at its height was worth 150 million dollars, which was more than ten percent of the total Ethereum market.
-Investing in the DAO (or entering any other "smart contract") amounts to providing your funds to be run by a computer program. i.e., "code is law", or to use the words the DAO described itself: "The DAO is borne from immutable, unstoppable, and irrefutable computer code".
-Unfortunately, it turns out that (as we'll see in the next lecture) understanding the behavior of Turing-complete computer programs is quite a hard thing to do.
-A hacker (or perhaps, some would say, a savvy investor) was able to fashion an input that would cause the DAO code to essentially enter into an infinite recursive loop in which it continuously transferred funds into their account, thereby [cleaning out about 60 million dollars](https://www.bloomberg.com/features/2017-the-ether-thief/) out of the DAO.
-While this transaction was "legal" in the sense that it complied with the code of the smart contract, it was obviously not what the humans who wrote this code had in mind.
-There was a lot of debate in the Ethereum community how to handle this, including some partially successful "Robin Hood" attempts to use the same loophole to drain the DAO funds into a secure account.
-Eventually it turned out that the code is mutable, stoppable, and refutable after all, and the Ethereum community decided to do a "hard fork" (also known as a "bailout") to revert history to before this transaction.
-Some elements of the community strongly opposed this decision, and so an alternative currency called [Ethereum Classic](https://ethereumclassic.github.io/)  was created that preserved the original history.